 Application for Membership.
-Application shall be made in writing to the Membership Chairperson accompanied by such dues, fees and waivers prescribed for the class of membership applied for.
-The Membership Committee shall review and pass upon all applications for membership, except for Institutional Members, which must be approved by the Board of Trustees, and in this shall be guided by the goal of supporting and promoting the character of KCCNY and its purposes.
+Application shall be made online or in writing to and accompanied by such dues, fees and waivers prescribed for the class of membership applied for.
+Refusal of membership must be approved by the Board of Trustees, and in this shall be guided by the goal of supporting and promoting the character of KCCNY and its purposes.

 Annual Dues and Fees.
-Members shall pay dues and other fees as determined by Board of Trustees and approved by the general membership at its Annual Meeting.
-Membership will be for the calendar year, January 1st through December 31st.
-If dues are received after September 1st, the membership will include the following calendar year.
+Members shall pay dues and other fees as determined by the Board of Trustees.

 Termination of Membership.
 Membership in KCCNY may be terminated as follows:

-A member shall be dropped from the rolls of KCCNY if dues are not received by February 1st after due notice has been given.
+A member shall be dropped from the rolls of KCCNY if dues are not received by on a date determined by the membership committee and approved by the board after due notice has been given.

-A member may be expelled from KCCNY by the Board of Trustees for any conduct prejudicial to the aims and objectives of KCCNY, including, without limitation, the improper use of the membership roster as the Board of Trustees in its sole discretion shall determine, or for actions which jeopardize the good name of this organization.
+A member may be suspended or expelled by the Board of Trustees for any conduct prejudicial to the aims and objectives of KCCNY, including, without limitation, the improper use of the membership roster, non-compliance with the judgments of trip coordinators or other leadership persons regarding the skill level required to participate in particular activities; non-compliance with safety requirements regarding gear; unsafe paddling behavior that may put oneself and others at risk; or as the Board of Trustees in its sole discretion shall determine, or for actions which jeopardize the good name of this organization.

 ARTICLE IV OFFICERS